 How to Choose Between a BA and a BS in Psychology

-A bachelor of arts or a bachelor of science in psychology trains students in foundational psychological theories and practices, human behavior, mental health conditions, and cognitive processes.
-With a BA or BS in psychology, graduates may work in human resources, business, sales, or education as they apply analytical, communication, and critical thinking skills alongside their degree knowledge.
+A bachelor of arts (BA) or a bachelor of science (BS) in psychology trains students in psychological theories and practices, human behavior, mental health conditions, and cognitive processes.
+With a BA or BS in psychology, graduates may work in human resources, business, sales, or education as they apply analytical, communication, and critical thinking skills with their degree knowledge.

 BA and BS degrees in psychology offer students opportunities for exciting careers and foundations for continued study.
 While they differ, one degree is not necessarily better than the other.
-Read on for more information about which one may be right for you.
+Explore the key differences in this guide and find out how to determine which degree may be right for you.

 Figuring out where to apply?
 These top, accredited schools offer a variety of online degrees.
 Consider one of these accredited programs, and discover their value today.

 Differences Between a BA and BS in Psychology

 Standard curricula between a BA and a BS in psychology vary, but both generally cover psychological theory, principle, and practice.
 Choosing between a BS or a BA in psychology depends on a student's personal and professional goals.

 Degree specializations within each bachelor's program, considered briefly below, also allow learners to distinguish between curricula so they can opt for the degree that best meets their needs.

 Curriculum Differences Between a BA and BS in Psychology

 Bachelor of arts learners may take classes in cognitive, behavioral, and social psychology while pursuing coursework in history, political science, and sociology.
 Many BA programs may offer options for learners to specialize in forensics or social work.
 These options extend the breadth of the program to train students for careers in those fields.